Text Options:

 The History of our Bridges

 The City’s bridge and structure inventory has an estimated replacement value of approximately $916 million.
-The City maintains 80 Bridges and Structures, which consist of the following;
+The City maintains a total of 80 bridges and structures, which consist of the following:

-• 8 Bridges (the new Traffic Bridge and Chief Mistawasis Bridge are maintained by Graham Commuter Partners)
+• 8 bridges (the Traffic Bridge and Chief Mistawasis Bridge, which opened in 2018, are maintained by Graham Commuter Partners)

 Chief Mistawasis Bridge

 Chief Mistawasis Bridge opened on October 2, 2018 and is one of two that was built under the Bridging to Tomorrow Project.
 It connects the North Industrial area with neighbourhoods on Saskatoon's east side.
-The Chief Mistawasis Bridge is expected to accommodate 14,600 to 21,700 vehicles per day and 40,000 per day when the city's population hits 300,000.
+The Chief Mistawasis Bridge accommodates 14,600 to 21,700 vehicles per day and is expected to accommodate 40,000 per day when the city's population hits 300,000.
 The bridge features a two-metre-wide bikeway on the north side and a 3.5-metre multi-use pathway on the south side at the same level as the roadway.
-The bridge will be operated and maintained by Graham Commuter Partners for three decades.
+The bridge is operated and maintained by Graham Commuter Partners and will be for the next three decades.

-The three orders of government funded the $238.8 million Bridging to Tomorrow Project which includes Chief Mistawasis Bridge, McOrmond Drive and Central Avenue extensions, and the Traffic Bridge.
-The Government of Canada is contributing up to 25 per cent of eligible costs, the Government of Saskatchewan is contributing $50 million toward the Chief Mistawasis Bridge, and the City is funding the remainder.
+The three orders of government funded the $238.8 million Bridging to Tomorrow Project which includes Chief Mistawasis Bridge, the McOrmond Drive and Central Avenue extensions, and the Traffic Bridge.
+The Government of Canada contributed up to 25 per cent of eligible costs, the Government of Saskatchewan contributed $50 million toward the Chief Mistawasis Bridge, and the City funded the remainder.

 Traffic Bridge